great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_azure_blob_storage.md

 context.list_expectation_suite_names()
 ```

-Your output should include the Expectations you copied to Azure blob.
-If you did not copy Expectations to the new Store, they will not be listed.
+Your output should include the Expectations you copied to the Azure blob.
+Expectations that weren't copied to the new are not listed.

 ### 6. Confirm that Expectations can be accessed from Azure Blob Storage by running ``great_expectations suite list``